isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/HowToAccessBigQueryFromTheGoogleCloudPlatform.rst

    :scale: 50
    :align: center

-Once you sign in, click on Console at the top of the screen (see arrow in image below) to find access a full range of Google cloud products and services.
+Once you sign in, click on Console at the top of the screen (see arrow in image below) to access a full range of Google cloud products and services including BigQuery.

 .. image:: AfterSignInPage.png
    :scale: 50